vishwabhuta/Work-Samples/README.md

 # Work-Samples
-coding samples in Python and R
+coding samples in Python and R, mostly from class projects/assignments